 When determining building setback requirements, the Chief Engineer shall consider the danger to life and property due to existing flood heights or velocities and historical channel meandering.

-For constructed channels, structural bank protection to prevent erosion is required for major watercourses with base flood peak discharge of more than 2,000 unless a written waiver of the requirement is granted by the Chief Engineer.
+For constructed channels, structural bank protection to prevent erosion is required for major watercourses with base flood peak discharge of more than 2,000 cfs unless a written waiver of the requirement is granted by the Chief Engineer.
 A waiver of the requirement may be granted based on an acceptable engineering study, which has been prepared and sealed by an Arizona registered civil engineer.

-Setbacks near major watercourses
+Setbacks near minor watercourses

 For minor natural washes with a base flood peak discharge of less than 2,000 cfs, the following building setbacks shall be required